eclipse/imagen/modules/builder/MIGRATION.md

 window.show();
 ```

-Raster Processing Engine also offers a facade class providing high level access to library functionality.
+ImageN offers a facade class providing high level access to library functionality.
 Use of literate programming reduces the need for untyped API contracts (such as parameter blocks).

-Here is the sample approach used with raster processing engine library:
+Here is the sample approach used with ImageN:

 ```java
 /*